5uso/Mod-Warnings/README.md

 Designed for use in maps.

-Can detect Spigot, Forge, Fabric API, Optifine, having commandblocks off, external datapacks, and missing datapacks.
+Can detect Spigot, Forge, Fabric API, Optifine, having commandblocks off, external datapacks, missing datapacks, and wrong Minecraft versions.

 Allows to easily configure custom warnings.